-Formed in Long Beach, California, way back in 2006, The Growlers’ lifestyle has always been a simple one; blending surfing and experimentation, both in music and road dog life.
-The band have announced details of the release of their new album - Chinese Fountain will be released through FatCat Records on Monday September 29th 2014.
-Having demoed the tracks at guitarist Matt Taylor’s Topanga home, the 11-track album was recorded quickly in a week-and-a-half at Sea Horse Sands Studio in downtown Los Angeles, produced by JP Plunier.
+Formed in Long Beach, California, way back in 2006, The Growlers' lifestyle has always been a simple one; blending surfing and experimentation, both in music and road dog life.
+The band's latest album - Chinese Fountain was released through FatCat Records in September 2014.
+Having demoed the tracks at guitarist Matt Taylor's Topanga home, the 11-track album was recorded quickly in a week-and-a-hal...

 Self-describing their music as "Beach Goth", sunburned and salty, the term perfectly describes their distinctive melding of reverb heavy surf guitar and Bakersfield-style honky tonk with '80s post-punk.
 Chinese Fountain, their fourth long-player having formed in Dana Point, California in 2006, is their most confident album to date.